Cloudxtreme/training_material/README.md

 + each module should include some practical element, e.g. demonstration, exercise
 + lab modules, focusing on longer exercises, are encouraged
-+ modules must be presentable, in a consistent fashion, by any knowledgeable person
++ modules should be presentable, in a consistent fashion, by any knowledgeable person
-+ to guarantee this, every slide, demo and exercise must have:
++ to this end, every slide, demo and exercise should have:
  + concise in-presentation speaker notes for use during presentations
  + extensive accompanying teaching notes for study before presentations, including full transcripts where possible